ericsonga/APCSAReview/_sources/Unit6-Arrays/topic-6-2-traversing-arrays.rst

 |CodingEx| **Coding Exercise**

 .. activecode:: lcbf1
    :language: java
+   :autograde: unittest
+   :practice: T

    What does the following code print out?
+Notice that the array and the target are passed in as arguments to the getIndexOfLastElementSmallerThanTarget method.
 Trace through it keeping track of the array values and the output.
 Then run it to see if you're right.
-Notice that the array and the target are passed in as arguments to the getIndexOfLastElementSmallerThanTarget method.
-You can also try the code in the |visualizerBF|.
+You can also try the code in the |visualizerBF| with the Code Lens button.
 Can you add another method that finds the index of the last element greater than the target instead of smaller than the target and have main print out a test of it?
+Call this method getIndexOfLastElementGreaterThanTarget and give it 2 arguments and a return value like the method below.
    ~~~~
    public class ArrayFindSmallest
    {